 - Boosting immunity.

-- Providing antioxidant and anti-inflammatory affects
+- Providing antioxidant and anti-inflammatory effects

 - Killing pathogens (like fungus) that can cause other diseases.